There are 10 birthday self reflection questions that you need to ask yourself every year around your birthday. And guess what? It’s my birthday today.

 Note: I’m writing just one thing as an example.
 When you fill out the questionnaire, keep going.
 Write down absolutely everything you are happy about.

 2. Did you take anything for granted?
-How will you change that?

 One of the easiest mistakes to make in life is to take things for granted.
 Maybe you take yourself for granted and don’t do enough to reward yourself.
 Maybe there is a specific person in your life who is always there for you and who you should really show more thanks for.
 Maybe you take your health for granted.